NikolayBa/hubspot-contact-creator-poc/readme.md

 ## Running the project

-1. Paste your HubSpot access token into the `accessToken.txt` file by replacing the default token.
+1. Paste your HubSpot access token into the `accessToken.txt` file by replacing my test default token.
 2. Save the `accessToken.txt` file.
 3. Run the project using the following command:
 `npm start`